quanggpv/php-versions-docker/README.md

 Some notes:
-- Currently, queue was config in supervisor, supervisor & cron job are just installed in `php74` image.
+- Currently, queue was configured in supervisor, supervisor & cron job are just installed in `php74` image.
 If you use them for other php verions, just copy images & change those names
 - The log files for supervisor are config in supervisor.conf, 'stdout_logfile' = 'path/to/your_log_file'